csalt-research/LoFTI/README.md

   --eval_metric ['EC', 'CQ', 'FC'] \
   --output_path outputs/TT_gpt3.5_gen_eval_gpt4_EC_CQ_FC.json
 ```

+## Results
+Performance of Mixtral, Llama3, GPT-3.5 and GPT-4 for localized text generation on a LOFTI subset using GPT-4 evaluations:

 ## Limitations
 - The dataset is designed for localization from different locations in the world to India only.
 In order to perform localization to regions other than in India, we will need additional annotations.
 This is also reserved for a future release.